-Phnom Penh is still finding its feet again as Cambodia's capital as years of war have taken their toll.
+Phnom Penh is still finding its feet again as Cambodia's capital as years of civil war have taken their toll.
 The Khmer Rouge emptied the city of its inhabitants and frog marched them to the countryside to be re-educated as labourers or taken to the infamous and chilling Killing Fields outside the city, never to be heard from again.
 After the Vietnamese invasion in 1979 and the fall of the Pol Pot’s Maoist regime, people began to move back and by the early 1990s, as hopes for peace grew, foreign investment began to trickle back into Phnom Penh.
-In the decades that have elapsed since, the UN has also assisted in reconciliation efforts among the population through holding tribunals that have held former senior Khmer Rouge leaders accountable for the atrocities committed under their rule.
-Striking to the first-time visitor of the city is now, however, the positive and resilient attitude of the locals, many of whom experienced the war first-hand and who can help bring the stories of the Khmer Rouge era to life through personal tales.
+In the decades that have elapsed since, the UN has also assisted in reconciliation efforts among the population through holding tribunals that have held former senior Khmer Rouge generals accountable for the atrocities committed under their rule.
+Striking to the first-time visitor of the city is now, however, the positive and resilient attitude of the Phnom Penh-ese, many of whom experienced the war first-hand and who can help bring the stories of the Khmer Rouge era to life through personal tales.
 It is these accounts, and the relative recentness of the horrors of the regime, that make a trip to Phnom Penh so fascinating and deeply moving.

 Features in the following itineraries